funktotheface/Delim/README.md

 ## Color Scheme
 - A muted blue color palette was chosen to evoke a calm and serene atmosphere.
-- The color scheme balances an unoffending level of contrast while ensuring that key features remain distinguishable, contributing to a pleasant and stress-free user experience.
+- The color scheme balances an inoffensive level of contrast while ensuring that key features remain distinguishable, contributing to a pleasant and stress-free user experience.

 <img src="readme images/palette (2).png" alt="delim color scheme" width="500">